-You have a lot of options when it comes to finding health insurance in Texas.
+You have a lot of options when it comes to finding health insurance broker in Texas.
 There are two paths for acquiring health insurance in Texas: private and government funded.
 Choosing which one works best for you depends on several factors like your age, income, health condition, and whether you own a business.
 In this article we’ll give you an overview of health insurance options in Texas so you can make an informed decision when it’s time to choose a plan.

 Buying Health Insurance in Texas